gdm85/docker-fw/README.md

 docker-fw is a complementary tool for [Docker](https://docker.com/) to manage internal firewall rules between Docker containers or rules from other subnets targeting them; it features persistence to allow users restoring such firewall rules in case host or container are restarted.

-docker-fw expects your firewall to be using the ``*filter FORWARD`` chain with a default policy of REJECT/DROP (or an equivalent rule at bottom).
+docker-fw expects your firewall to be using the ``*filter FORWARD`` chain with a default policy of REJECT/DROP (or an equivalent rule at bottom); this is default behavior starting from Docker version 1.5.

 docker-fw does not work well with Docker daemon ``--restart`` options because docker-fw would not be called automatically on container start.
 However, you can customize initialization of containers on host boot script via ``/etc/rc.local``, for example to loop through existing containers and initialize their firewall rules using ``docker-fw start``.